-Golden plover, like grey plover, were present in peak numbers during the wintering and passage periods and were generally absent during the breeding season (April to July 2021).
-The peak count of 945 birds exceeded the 1% national threshold of 920 birds, but not the 1% international threshold of 9,300 birds.
-A peak count of 3,061 birds had previously been recorded in the same area during the baseline surveys.
-There were comparatively few records of golden plover during the estuarine surveys, though when recorded, birds were present in large groups of up to 800 birds (refer to Figure A10.21 in Appendix C).
-Most observations of this species were made within the Baldoyle Bay SPA boundary, though some groups of birds were recorded in the field to the west.
-Several groups of roosting birds were recorded towards the north of the estuary.
+Golden plover was present in peak numbers during the wintering and passage periods.
+The two year peak mean of 2,336 birds exceeded the 1% national threshold of 1,200 birds, but not the 1% international threshold of 9,300 birds.
+There were comparatively few records of golden plover during the estuarine surveys, though when recorded, birds were present in large groups of up to 1,850 birds (Figure A10.3, Appendix A).
+All observations of this species were made within the Baldoyle Bay SPA boundary.